celo-org/docs/docs/community/release-process/celo-oracles.md

 ## Promotion process

 Cherry picked branch changes shall be added to a `releases` protected branch.
-When merging code to this branch, the version number should be updated accordinly.
+When merging code to this branch, the version number should be updated accordingly.

 ### Source control